bekk/bekk-christmas/post/functional/functors-redux.md

 -- output: 20
 ```

-At some point in your program you might have a `User` and need to display the age on a the webpage, print to in a log or anything else that needs the age to be a string.
+At some point in your program you might have a `User` and need to display the age on a webpage, print to in a log or anything else that needs the age to be a string.
 To convert a `Int` into a `String` we can use the built-in function `fromInt` in the String module.

 So where you have a user and need the age as a string you can use the compose operator in Elm to create a new function that gives you the user age as a string.
 I will write the type signatures for the functions as well so we can see how they fit together: